 Minister of Congregational Care

 Jan Lowe began her service with FUMC, BV as a secretary in 2005, after having retired from a long career in Human Resources management.
-In 2006, the church moved to an “Every Member In Ministry” concept, and Jan was able to use her long history in Human Resources to help members recognize their “gifts” and find meaningful ways to use them within the church.
+In 2006, the church moved to an “Every One In Ministry” concept, and Jan was able to use her long history in Human Resources to help members recognize their “gifts” and find meaningful ways to use them within the church.
 Jan’s most recent transition was to Minister of Congregational Care, where she continues to oversee lay ministries in the church, but also is involved in all areas of visitation – hospital, rehab, homebound, and nursing home.
 She stays in touch with members who are sick or absent, and works to provide caregivers to meet the needs of the congregation.